UHassam0/mildew-detection-cherry-leaves/README.md

 * Business requirement 2 information - "The client is interested in telling whether a given leaf contains powdery mildew or not."
 * Link to download images for live prediction.
 * User Interface with a file uploader widget.
 The user should upload multiple cherry leaf images.
-It will display the image and a prediction statement, indicating if the leaf is affected bymildew or not and the probability associated with this statement.
+It will display the image and a prediction statement, indicating if the leaf is affected by mildew or not and the probability associated with this statement.
 * Table with the image name and prediction results.
 * Download button to download table.